atomicdata-dev/atomic-server/server/README.md

 Run the server `cargo run`.
 Make sure the server is accessible at your domain, because Let's Encrypt will send a request to this server's `/.well-known` directory, w
 It will now initialize the certificate.
-Read the logs, watch for errors
+Read the logs, watch for errors.

 ## Testing